-ENGIN105C Introduction to Civil Engineering I (FALL Semester - 0.5 Units) This course provides fundamental concepts in each of the disciplines of Civil Engineering including Architecture and City Planning, Environmental, Geotechnical, Water Resources and Harbor, Coastal and Ocean, Structural, Surveying, Remote Sensing and GIS, Transportation, and Construction Engineering.
-Critical thinking skills are fostered.
-ENGIN106C Introduction to Civil Engineering II (SPRING Semester - 0.5 Units) This course provides an overview of Civil Engineering and more detailed and in-depth instruction to select fields including Water Resources and Harbor Engineering, Coastal and Ocean Engineering, Surveying, Remote Sensing and GIS, and Construction Engineering.
-Critical thinking skills are fostered by hands-on experience.
-Field trips are arranged to South Carolina coasts and/or construction sites.
-PREREQ: ENGIN103 ENGIN141 Computer Programming 1 with MATLAB (FALL/SPRING Semester - 1.0 unit) (Dual Credit with Coker) 3 hours of college credit Involves programming and problem-solving using MATLAB.
+ENGIN141-DE Computer Programming 1 with MATLAB (FALL/SPRING Semester - 1.0 unit) (Dual Credit with Coker) 3 hours of college credit Involves programming and problem-solving using MATLAB.
 General concepts of sequential execution, conditional execution, iterative processes, and recursive techniques are introduced in this one-semester course with the objective of solving problems in science and engineering.
 Matrix manipulation, plotting of functions and data, implementation of algorithms, and creation of user interfaces comprise the curriculum for this course.
 The activities in class include designing and implementing computerized applications to solve problems from different disciplines.
 The primary focus of outside-of-class work is to design, develop, and write the commands to find these solutions.
 PREREQ: ENGIN102 or permission of instructor.
 This course will satisfy the state requirement of 1.0 units of computer science since it is dual enrolled .
-ENGIN208 Engineering Design and Modeling (SPRING Semester - 0.5 unit) (Dual Credit with Coker) 3 hours of Students join the 3D printing revolution in learning how to create their designs in SolidWorks, including sketching, part and assembly creations, and creating drawings with which to communicate their ideas.
-A final project will include 3D printing their design.
-This course is dual enrolled. college credit dual em olled.
+ENGIN206-H Engineering Mechanics: Statics (SPRING Semester - 0.5 unit) This course studies the mechanics of static structures.
+Topics covered in this course include vector force systems, systems in equilibrium, structural analysis of trusses and frames, friction, distributed forces, center of gravity, and moment of inertia.
+Technical drawing and design skills will be used to build a bridge structure out of bass wood and test its strength.
+PREREQ: PHY151-AP, PHY201-AP or permission of instructor.
+Includes a 2-hour weekly lab.
+This course may or may not be offered depending on the availability of an instructor.
 ENGIN210-H Engineering: Product Design (Project Design) (SPRING Semester - 0.5 unit) Students research and develop a new product or process.
 The product can be either an invention or innovation and should include the building of a prototype.
 The process should be a new way of doing something of a technical nature.
 Students will communicate their solutions to their peers and members of the professional community.
 This course is intended for students with advanced knowledge of engineering techniques and the design process.
 Ideally, they will have taken at least one engineering course at GSSM, as well as the two PLTW courses Introduction to Engineering Design and Principles of Engineering.
 Students work in groups to identify and define a problem, need, or desire that requires a technical solution, and then spend the semester working on a prototype, while using the design process to guide their work.
 Students share and explore their ideas, with frequent cross-fertilization occurring between groups.
 One outcome of this course might be that students enter their design in the MIT-Lemelson Inventeams Design Competition.
 PREREQ: Permission of instructor .
-ENGIN402-H Research in Multimodal Transportation Systems (SPRING Semester - 0.5 unit) Research in multimodal transportation systems is a continuation of an ongoing, multi-year, interdisciplinary research course.
-Students will expand and execute their policy, outreach, or project proposal from ENGIN401 Reading and analysis of both current research and historical texts will focus more specifically on their topic of interest.
-Students also interview stakeholders involved in infrastructure developments such as elected officials, engineers, architects, city planners, academic experts, and advocates with a focus on developing their proposal further.
-The aim of this research course is to teach students how to advocate for specific infrastructure and policy solutions aimed at making Hartsville's transportation systems more sustainable, equitable, and accessible.
+ENGIN401-H Research in Multimodal Transportation Systems (A Full Year Course - 1.0 unit) The aim of this research course is to teach students how to advocate for specific infrastructure and policy solutions aimed at making Hartsville's transportation systems more sustainable, equitable, and accessible.
+Students gain background knowledge about the political, social, and technological procedures involved in creating and maintaining sustainable transportation systems and livable communities through reading and analysis of both current research and historical texts.
+Students also interview stakeholders involved in infrastructure developments such as elected officials, engineers, architects, city planners, academic experts, and advocates.
+Students engage in participant observation, actively traveling on and using pedestrian and cycling infrastructure locally and regionally to understand the user experiences directly.
+Learning from these experiences, students will define and execute a policy, outreach, or project.
 Students complete the GSSM Research & Inquiry Portfolio.
-PREREQ: ENGIN401-H, permission of instructor, and permission of Director of Research & Inquiry.
+Special Category: Fulfills GSSM Research & Inquiry Requirement Special Approval: Instructor and Director of Research & Inquiry